turingschool-examples/challenges/routes_controllers_rails.markdown

 Extensions:

 1) With `resources :teachers` you typically access a single teacher with a numeric ID like `/teachers/6`.
-Can you make it so their last name is used instead of the numeric ID (like `/teachers/warbelow`)?
+Can you make it so their last name is used instead of the numeric ID (like `/teachers/warbelow`) and I can access `params[:last_name]`?
 Use [this blog post](http://blog.teamtreehouse.com/creating-vanity-urls-in-rails) and/or [this Stack Overflow answer](http://stackoverflow.com/questions/6592038/change-the-name-of-the-id-parameter-in-routing-resources-for-rails).
+These blog posts go into depth on overwriting a method (`to_param`) in your model, but since we don't have a model, you don't need to worry about that part.

 2) What does the following piece of code do?
 How do you have to modify your controllers in order to access these routes?